Willie-Conway/xrwvm-fullstack_developer_capstone/Build CarModel and CarMake Django Models.md

 - Thanks to **Django** for providing a robust web framework 🖤
 - Inspiration from various tutorials on building RESTful APIs 🌐

----

-### Additional Notes:

-- Make sure to take the required screenshots mentioned above and save them with the correct filenames.